albertovelazmoliner/Backbeam-pushnotifications-android-phonegap-plugin/README.md

 Android: http://backbeam.io/documentation-android

-You must include the backbeam setup and push notifications methods in method: public void onStart()
+You must include the backbeam setup and push notifications methods in method: public void onStart() in the class who extends from DroidGap (your main class).
+The push notification managment is up to you.

 Phonegap: